-- restarting the kernel if you have made changes to the Python source code - running npm run build:nbextension in the js/ directory and refreshing the browser page containing the notebook if you have made changes to the JavaScript source.
-You do not need to restart the kernel.
-If you are making many changes to the JavaScript directory, you can run npm run build:watch to rebuild on every change.
+- restarting the kernel if you have made changes to the Python source code - running npm run update in the js/directory and refreshing the browser page containing the notebook if you have made changes to the JavaScript source.
+You do not need to restart the kernel. - running npm run update, refreshing the browser and restarting the kernel if you have made changes to both the Python and JavaScript source.